Gigaspaces/xap-jenkins/README.md

 1. Create an`m2` directory in the `xap-jenkins` folder, this folder will be mount in the container to /home/jenkins/.m2
 2. Create a `workspaces`  directory in the `xap-jenkins` folder, this folder will be mount in the container to /var/workspaces and will be used as directory where all the jobs workspaces will be created.
+I you don't do this, the folders will be created with root user.
+In this case, just chown them to the host's user.
 3. Create a keypair for this user `ssh-keygen -t rsa -b 4096 -C "xap-builder@gigaspaces.com"` and upload the public key to github as xap-dev (https://github.com/settings/keys) the folder ~/.ssh will be mounted in the container to /home/jenkins/.ssh
 4. Run the script `run.sh` from the `jenkins-docker` folder.
 5. login to jenkins with barak:barak and update the users remove the users you do not need.